March 6, 2025

 Reducing Tools TCO Through an Architecture Review

-A Broadcom Knight provides a real-world case study about how he was able to achieve 20-30% reduction in IT costs for a global enterprise customer
+A Broadcom Knight provides a real-world case study about how he has modeled and proposed to achieve 20% to 30% reduction in IT costs for a global enterprise customer

 4 min read